-The BoilerHeatExchanger model contains two ControlVolume@DBlock blocks.
+The BoilerHeatExchanger model contains two ControlVolumeODBlock blocks.
 By default the gas side is named shell and the water/steam side is named tube.
 These names are configurable.
 The sign convention is that duty is positive for heat flowing from the hot side to the cold side.

-The control volumes are configured the same as the ControlVolumeODBlock in the Heater model.
-The BoilerHeatExchanger model contains additional constraints that calculate the amount of heat transferred from the hot side to the cold side.
+The control volumes are configured the same the ControlVolume0DBlock The in the Heater model.
+BoilerHeatExchanger model contains additional constraints that calculate the amount of heat transferred from the hot side to the cold side.